eitan3/vesc_pkg/balance_ow/README.md

 Added quickstop (thanks to surfdado).

 Added new (old) PID mode, option 3 in PID mode set it like it was on vesc 5.3.

-Added 2 types of deadzones, one for proportional and one for integral.
-FW5.3 Stable V6 use integral deadzone.